• Skip to primary navigation

 Tuna pesto pasta is an easy and surprisingly delicious dinner made from pesto, pasta, garlic & canned tuna in olive oil.

-spaghetti noodles tossed with pesto and canned tuna this recipe
+spaghetti noodles tossed with pesto and canned tuna

 If you like tuna, then you simply must try this easy and delicious recipe for tuna pesto pasta.